Welcome to Year 5

 PE & Forest School

-PE sessions are every Wednesday and Thursday (except when forest school is happening).
+PE sessions are every Wednesday and Thursday.
+Again, children should come to school in their PE kits.
 Children should be suitably prepared for the weather and the uniform policy adhered to.
 Added suggestions include sending spare socks, tying up long hair and roll on deodorant is also advised to be included at this age – please note no aerosols are allowed.